NicoMesina/YogaLife/README.md

 -   **User Goal**:

--   Simple to use a information required.
+-   Simple to use.
 -   Explains business purpose.
--   Allows viewers to see the main benefits
+-   Allows viewers to see the main benefits.

 -   **Business Goal**:

 -   Giving interest.
 -   Engage the viewer.
--   Have the viewer coming back
+-   Have the viewer coming back.

 **First Time Visitor Goals**